andrie/miniCRAN/cran-comments.md

-This is a release with no functional changes and prepares for testthat_3.0.0
+This is a release with no functional changes but fixes failing tests on CRAN, and to comply with CRAN policy.

 ## R CMD check results